AlexRuu/clurrstore-front/README.md

 ## Introduction

 Clurr Store is a front end e-commerce project built with [NextJS](https://nextjs.org/) and styled with [Typescript](https://www.typescriptlang.org/) .
 It was built with the intent of being a replacement online storefront for my friend's art store.
 This project has supports for authentication and a checkout process.
+You can view the demo [here](https://clurr-store-front.vercel.app/).

 ![](https://github.com/AlexRuu/clurrstore-front/blob/main/demo.gif)